 1 888-488-8434

-Referral Service
+Referral Service to

-Private Treatment Centers
+Private Treatment Centers in Canada

-Originally Cognitive-Behavioral Therapy (CBT) was developed to help the individual with alcoholism recognize trigger situations or events and prevent relapse by improving the individual’s self-control and developing coping methods.
+Originally Cognitive-Behavioural Therapy (CBT) was developed to help the individual with alcoholism recognize trigger situations or events and prevent relapse by improving the individual’s self-control and developing coping methods.
 Since then, it has become a therapy used for cocaine and many other drug addiction.

 It has to do with recognizing problems or behaviours that can put the person at risk.
 It is also learning new skills to deal with these situations and prevent or stop usage.
 It demands self-control and developing insight into one’s feelings, and knowing how to deal with life issues or recognizing and avoiding the high-risk events that can occur.